 The harm reduction information that follows is offered as a public health service.
 Its purpose is not to encourage or condone the use or possession of illegal drugs.
-It is to help people make safer choices in their use of drugs that will reduce their chance of overdosing and them getting Hepatitis B & C and HIV.
+It is to help people make safer choices in their use of drugs that will reduce their chance of overdosing and or getting Hepatitis A B or C and HIV.

 Crack is one of the most commonly used drugs in NC

 According to the DEA, there are around 171,000 Crack Users in North Carolina.
 Crack is the street name for a crystallized form of cocaine made into small lumps or rocks.
 Cocaine hydrochloride is processed with ammonia or sodium bicarbonate (baking soda) and water and heated to remove the hydrochloride, thus producing a free base form of cocaine that can be smoked.
 The term crack refers to the crackling sound heard when the mixture is smoked.

 Smoking crack can lead to open sores, burns, or cuts on the lips, which can transfer blood to a crack pipe.
 If the pipe is shared, even a speck of infected blood can transmit hepatitis C. People who smoke crack, like everyone else like to have sex.
 When you smoke crack it often decreases your inhibitions, and decreases condom negotiation skills, which can increase exposure to HIV, STIs, and Hepatitis.
 Thus if you are going to use it, we recommend women, men who have sex with men, and people of transgender experience pre-insert a female/ reality condom into their vagina or anus (or both) and that men carry condoms with them when they use it.
 HIV, hepatitis, and STIs are not worth it.
 NCHRC provides both of these condoms for free.

 Why should non-crack smokers care?